trongthanht3/MSI_GF63_8RC_EFI_Hackintosh/README.md

 -PS2 Trackpad
 -hiDPI but too big logo
 -Audio: AppleALC Layout 35 but don't have mic
+# NOTE:
+-Get Resource at: https://github.com/acidanthera/OcBinaryData and paste to EFI for GUI

 # Need to fix:
 -I2C Trackpad